shipperhq/shipperhq.github.io/dev-shipperhq/docs/labels/quickstart.md

 :::danger Important

-Customs declarations are goverened by national and international law and contracts between shippers and carriers may also govern customs declarations.
+Customs declarations are governed by national and international law and contracts between shippers and carriers may also govern customs declarations.
 Any individual requesting a label via ShipperHQ for an international shipment accepts responsibility for any customs information provided and ensuring that all required declarations are made in the form required.

 :::